 The Bank of America® Business Advantage Cash Rewards credit card makes the list of best credit cards for nonprofits because of its easy-to-reach signup bonus: All you have to do is spend $3,000 within the first three months of opening your account, and you’ll earn a $300 statement credit.
-That makes this card ideal for nonprofits who just can’t reach the high spending thresholds that other signup bonuses have.
+That makes this an ideal nonprofit credit card for those who just can’t reach the high spending thresholds that other signup bonuses require.

-And if you need options on how you can earn cash back for your spend, this may be a good bet for you.
+And if you need options for how you can earn cash back for your spend, this may be a good bet for you.
 Your ongoing rewards with this card include: